The Best Fish Pond Liners 2023 (Koi, Goldfish & Wildlife Ponds)

 Preformed Pond Liners (Preformed Ponds)

-These type of pond liners, as the name suggest, are already pre-molded into a specific shape and ready to fit your pond.
+These types of pond liners, as the name suggests, are already pre-molded into a specific shape and ready to fit your pond.
 These are lowered directly into the dug hole, with sand being used to create a tight fit and cushion against the earth.

 Preformed ponds are a popular choice for smaller ponds, as you can either dig a hole to match the size or create the pond above ground and build around design.